SpiralStatic/fifo/README.md

 ## Game Creation

+### Idea
+The idea mainly came about from the slight restrictions on creation.
+I thought some time about games that could work using html elements, but in a way where it would make sense to do it that way.

+This resulted in the thought of div blocks dropping down and the player/s having to select the correct one in order to get points.

+A quick sketch and a few logic questions later I had a game.

 ### Wireframes

 Initial Wireframes before creation of the game.
 A mobile first approach was done in creating the site.